 - Help them explore the world

-So what can parents do to ensure their children are safe and secure?
-In our hyper-vigilant culture, it is difficult to give children the freedom that I enjoyed when I was growing up.
-The first thing parents should do is analyze is why they feel driven to over-parent their children.
+So what can we as parents do to ensure their children are safe and secure?
+In our hyper-vigilant culture, it is difficult for us to give children the freedom that I enjoyed when I was growing up.
+The first thing we parents should do is analyze why we feel driven to over-parent their children.

-Sometimes parents are driven to this behavior because they do not want their kids to suffer the hurts that they suffered in childhood.
+Sometimes parents are this way because they do not want their kids to suffer the hurt they suffered in childhood.
 Caregivers may have deep wounds that have not been healed that should be addressed.

 Parenting is a difficult task.
 Those who undertake this daunting role need to find balance when they are teaching their children how to successfully navigate the world.

 © 2016 Carola Finch